 The Library helps instill students with the research skills essential for lifelong learning.

 Faculty & Staff: Faculty, and staff must present a valid Cincinnati State ID card to check out materials.
 There is no limit to the numbers of books that may be checked out at one time; however, only 5 hold requests can be placed on Cincinnati State materials at one time.
 Most books are due in six weeks, and may be renewed up to six times, if no other user has requested the material in the meantime.
 Faculty & staff are responsible for overdue fines accumulated from circulating fiction videos, OhioLINK, and SearchOhio materials, as well as replacement costs for damaged and unreturned items.

 Overdue notices will be sent to the patron's Cincinnati State e-mail account.
 E-mail notifications will also be sent when items placed on hold (either locally owned or OhioLINK items) are available.
 Courtesy e-mails will also inform patrons that items will be coming due in approximately 3 days.
 Please go to BLINK and choose "My Account" to check due dates, and to requests renewals.
 The Library does not charge overdue fines for most materials, but does charge for some high-demand items.

-A replacement fee of at least $100 is charged for lost/destroyed/non-returned materials.
+A replacement fee of at least $85 is charged for lost/destroyed/non-returned Cincinnati State materials.
 Items which remain overdue for 30 days or longer are presumed lost and will be charged this replacement fee.
 If the item is returned in acceptable condition within one year of the original due date, the $85. fine may be reduced to an amount no lower than $35.
 Please contact the Coordinator of Circulation Services at 513.569.1695 for more information.

 Electronic resources--including our eBook databases, streaming video collection, & databases for journals, magazines, & news--are available for use by registered users on or off-campus.
 Reference books, print periodicals, and non-fiction videos must be used in the Library.
 Coin-operated black & white photocopiers with 'scan to USB' capabilities are available.